This course aims at preparing students to use academic skills in English.

 This is a course aiming to teach basic statistics in psychology.
 In addition to learning about the basics of conducting psychological data analysis and hypothesis testing, students will learn about the following statistical tests: correlation, regression, chi-square test.
 Student’s task will be to learn the basic concepts behind these tests, as well as to be able to compute the tests by hand.
 Student will also learn how to run these tests in SPSS.

-The aim of this course is to help students recognize the skills needed for university life and career goals.
-These skills include self-awareness, goal setting, time management, oral and written communication, and analytical thinking.
-The course will introduce those skills to students via seminars and talks conducted by specialists and professionals.
+The course will help students recognize the skills needed for university life and their career goals.
+These skills include self-awareness, goal setting, time management, effective communication, mindfulness and analytical thinking.
+The course will also raise students’ awareness on problems such as addiction and bullying.

 This course examines the basic theoretical and applied fields of psychology, research methods, evolutionary bases of behavior, perception center in the human brain, learning mechanism and cognitive processes.